mpeeples2008/ArchNetSci/_book/05-visualization.md

 <img src="05-visualization_files/figure-html/Fig6_21-1.png" width="672" />

-### Figure 6.22: Similtaneous Display {#Figure_6_22}
+### Figure 6.22: Similtaneous Display {- #Figure_6_22}

 Fig. 6.22.
-Examples of simultaneous display of two consecutive intervals for the San Pedro valley ceramic similarity network.
-A) A network using the Kamada-Kawai algorithm with edges color coded based on time period.
-B) An arc plot showing ties in consecutive intervals above and below the line.
+Examples of simultaneous display of two consecutive intervals for the San Pedro valley ceramic similarity network. (a) A network using the Kamada-Kawai algorithm with edges colour-coded based on time period. (b) An arc plot showing ties in consecutive intervals above and below the line.

 [Use these data](data/Figure6_22.Rdata) to follow along.